For an experience in a farm with horses and dogs, if you love nature, here you’ll find silence and peace, and also many splendid places to visit.

 We shut down internet access at night when we go to sleep.

 RISKS IN THE COUNTRY

-So you’ve got to be aware and bring long socks, long work clothes and bug spray, as well as shorts and sunscreen creams.
-You’ll also need good boots and working gloves.
+So you’ve got to be aware and bring long socks, long work clothes and bug spray in addition to your short pants and sunscreen creams.
+You’ll also need high ankle hiking type shoes and working gloves.

 SOCIAL ENVIRONMENT AND TRANSPORT

-We live in the country in an isolated farm in the one of the least populated region of France.
+We live in the country in an isolated farm in one of the least populated region of France.
 Therefore there is neither many people nor much mode of transportation around, except 3 trains per day to/from Paris (2 hours trip) and a few buses to Bourges.
 Train and bus stations are at 50 minutes walk.
 Our former interns usually went around by bike (we have some) or carpool (lots of BlaBlaCar opportunities).
 We can take you around by car a bit.

 ENTERTAINING DURING FREE TIME